jdmagee05/SQLScriptExecutor/README.md

 SQL Script Executor
 =================

-Run SQL scripts just by dragging and dropping them onto the UI and hitting 'Execute'.
+Run SQL scripts just by dragging and dropping them onto the UI and hitting 'Execute'. <br />
 Supports connections to SQL Server and MySQL databases.